pmlefeuvre-met/sitingclass/README.md

 The function `get_metadata_frost()` will fetch `FROST_ID` and `FROST_KEY` to set `authenticate()` for the URL request.

 ### Dependencies
-`sitingclass` depends on a few packages:
+`sitingclass` depends on the following packages:

 * Data and metadata retrieval:
   + [httr](https://httr.r-lib.org/)/[httr2](https://httr2.r-lib.org/): to get station metadata using **URL get request** (i.e. Frost)